Your business name is a valuable asset and worth protecting.

 What is a ‘common law’ trade mark?

 Registering a trade mark is the safest way to prevent others from exploiting your business name.
+A trade mark gives you a ‘statutory presumption’ that the name is yours.
 However, in some circumstances, you may also be able to rely upon a common law (or ‘unregistered’) trade mark.

 Don’t forget your domain name